 Section 233B (4) of the Companies Act, 1956 gives the cost auditor same powers as the financial auditor has under Section 227(1).
 In addition, Rule 6 of the Cost Audit Report Rules also requires the company and every officer thereof, including the persons referred to in sub-Section (6) of Section 209 of the Act to make available to the cost auditor, within 135 days from the close of the financial year of the company, such cost accounting records, cost statements, other books and documents, Annexure and Proforma to the Report, duly completed as would be required for conducting the cost audit, and shall render necessary assistance to the Cost Auditor so as to enable him to complete the cost audit and submit his report within the time limit specified in rule 5.
-Section 233B(6) further provides that it shall be the duty of the company to give all facilities and assistance to the cost auditor so as to enable him to complete the audit and send the report within the prescribed time limit.
+Section 233B(6) further provides that it shall be the duty of the company to give all facilities and assistance to the cost auditor so as to enable him to complete the cost auditor so as to enable him to complete the time limit.